caoyongji/testnet/docs/design/lightning_payments.md

         created and used during execution
     *   nonce
     *   entropy
-    *   delay: the maximum time to get the money out of the channel.
-Used in order to have a chance to act when the other party tries to close the channel dishonestly, taking its money.
+    *   delay: a delay value the two participants agreed upon when the channel was created.
+        When one of them tries to close the channel unilaterally, the other has this much time to intervene.
+It is advisable to agree on a large enough value in order to protect ourselves from the other party's possible dishonesty.

 ### SS, script sig
     List of items to be signed by one of the participants.

-### channel data
+### CD, channel data
     *   me
         the highest-nonced SPK signed by me
     *   them